-Regular meetings are held between CW Audit Services and the Director of Finance and Transformation (the Council's Section 151 Officer) and with the Chief Executive.
+Regular meetings are held between CW Audit Services and the Section 151 Officer and with the Chief Executive.
 This ensures the high standard of internal audit support is maintained.
 The annual audit plan is reviewed on a frequent basis to identify any amendments needed to reflect changing priorities, emerging risks or resourcing challenges.

-The Policy, Finance & Development Committee receives regular reports from the Council's External Auditors (KPMG) and Internal Audit (CW Audit).
+The Audit Committee receives regular reports from the Council's External Auditors (KPMG) and Internal Audit (CW Audit).
 Where appropriate, comments are made on non-compliance with legislation that has been identified as part of a routine audit.
-The Director of Finance and Transformation has direct access to this committee as well as to the External Auditors.
-All members of the Policy, Finance & Development Committee receive training in risk management so as to allow them to appreciate the nature of risks presented to the Council through its activities.
+The Section 151 Officer has direct access to this committee as well as to the External Auditors.
+All members of the Audit Committee receive training in risk management so as to allow them to appreciate the nature of risks presented to the Council through its activities.